thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log.md

 permalink: /:collection/:path.html
 ---
-If you need more information in order to troubleshoot ODBC connections, you can enable logging for ODBC on the workstation you use for connecting to ThoughSpot.
+If you need more information in order to troubleshoot ODBC connections, you can enable logging for ODBC on the workstation you use for connecting to ThoughtSpot.
 There are two points where you can enable logging:

 * the workstation where you run your ETL activities
 * the server where the Simba service is running